Lolita

 Story Breakdown

 This character-driven narrative explores the internal and external conflicts that define the human experience.
 Humbert Humbert is a middle-aged British novelist who is both appalled by and attracted to the vulgarity of American culture.
 When he comes to stay at the boarding house run by Charlotte Haze, he soon becomes obsessed with Lolita, the woman's teenaged daughter.
-The screenplay takes time to develop its characters, allowing audiences to connect emotionally with their struggles and triumphs.
+The screenplay takes time to develop James Mason's journey, allowing audiences to connect emotionally with their struggles and triumphs.
 Each scene builds upon the last, creating a cumulative emotional impact.

 Narrative Structure